top of page

 Ryan Stoker, 1981

-His brain hurt, but at least he’d produced something tangible that time around: not bad, he thought, looking at the poem one more time before chucking it to the floor beside the sofa and rubbing his temples.
-He looked around the room and surveyed his kingdom for inspiration and tried to describe it for future projects.
-What can I see?
-A room decorated with yesteryear wallpaper, peeling away at the joints where it met the nicotine-stained, Artex ceiling panels.
-Wallpaper that had evidently been thrown up in haste by a decorator with more important things on his mind – like getting down the pub for a few more jars of the golden stuff and a bag of pork scratchings - or flirting with his mum – rather than spending the time to beautify the walls of a generic council house on a generic housing estate in a generic Greater London suburb.
+This time he’d produced something tangible, he thought, reading through the poem.
+But was there a better way to describe the thought? he wondered, looking around the room.
+A room decorated with yesteryear wallpaper, peeling away at edges where it met the nicotine-stained, Artex ceiling panels.
+Wallpaper thrown up in haste by a decorator with more important things on his mind – like getting down the pub for a few jars of the golden stuff and a bag of pork scratchings, rather than spending the time to beautify the walls of a generic council house on a generic housing estate in a generic Greater London suburb.
 Through what genetic lottery had he ended up living here for thirteen years in a room with lemon yellow walls and a grey ceiling?
 And more importantly, was there a way out?
+Now, that would be poetic.

 Swimming in a Pool